 Embaracadero, which is San Diego’s Bayfront is home to the must-see USS Midway Museum (13), The historic floating Maritime Museum (9) a harbor cruise abourd the Honblower as well as the enchanting Seaport Village.
-It’s a-turn-of-the-century re-creation of a waterfront village filled with shops and restaurants.
+It’s an a-turn-of-the-century re-creation of a waterfront village filled with shops and restaurants.

 Embarcadero is a flat one and three-quarter mile long walker’s, jogger’s and bike rider’s paradise.
 And whatever you do, don’t miss taking a harbor cruise!
 Seeing the city from the water is an attraction second to none.
 The best harbor cruise company you’ll be looking for is Hornblower Cruises & Events (2) (619-686-8715) with two locations to serve you.
 For their day cruises around the bay that location is located near the foot of broadway at the Embarcadero.
 They offer both one-hour ($25) and two-hour ($30) harbor cruises, and they have six two-hour tour departures daily with seven in the summer.
 Senior citizens 55 and older and military receive $2 off; children 4–12 are half price; under 4 are free.
 They also offer seasonal whale and dolphin watching adventures.
 Locals as well as out-of-towners love these ocean adventures.
 Their other major offerings are romantic dinner and Sunday champagne Bruch cruises.
 The boarding location is at the western end of the enbarcadero at (12) on the map.